 4. Follow your heart

 Step 4 is a continuation of step 1.
-In other words, once you have committed to listening to your heart and learnt how to tune in to its messages, you need to continue doing so regularly.
-At first, faith may be required when following your heart's guidance, but with time, as you comprehend the value of your heart's support, you won't ever want to be without it.
+In other words, once you have committed to listening to your heart and learnt how to tune to its messages, you need to continue doing so regularly.
+At first, faith may be required when following your heart's guidance, but with time, as you realise the value of your heart's support, you won't ever want to be without it.

 When you tune in and listen to the whisperings of your heart, and you use them to guide your moment-to-moment actions, you will naturally find yourself on a path perfect for you.

 Nurturing your whole being

 Every aspect of the self - body, mind and spirit, interconnect, and when you care for one aspect, you naturally enhance health of the whole self.
 In order to encourage emotional and spiritual healing, it is important to tell your body you are caring for it in all ways - by eating well, exercising, cleansing toxins, and resting deeply.
 When you do this, resilience levels increase and you will be ready to journey into your heart for deeper healing.
 For lifestyle support, I use a system developed through my cancer work - the Seven Elements of Healing.
 This system addresses all aspects of lifestyle and every level of self - body, mind and spirit.